alexiaperezv/alexiaperezv/README.md

 - 🌱 I’m currently learning software development, cybersecurity & AI/ML basics
 - 💞️ I’m looking to collaborate on any projects that will allow me to expand or improve my skillset!
 - 📫 How to reach me: https://www.linkedin.com/in/alexia-perezv/
+- "Aggies do not lie, cheat, steal, or tolerate those who do."

 <!---
 alexiaperezv/alexiaperezv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.